mathieuprog/eleventy-i18n/README.md

 <html lang="{{ page.lang }}" dir="{{ dir }}">
 ```

 6. If you'd like to automatically redirect users to their preferred language version of your website, you can use the following approach.
-In this example, 'en' serves as the default language, and the homepage for the default language includes a script that redirects users to another supported language if it's their preferred choice.
+In this example, 'en' serves as the default language, and the homepage for the default language includes a script that redirects users to another supported language if it's their preferred language as configured in their browser.

 `src/en/index.njk`: